mwangdakota/pages-uswds-jekyll/pages/guide.md

 layout: secondary-narrow
 sidenav:
 ---
-# Project Pitch: User Login Guide For Communities
+# Project Pitch: User Login For Communities

-The National Science Foundation updated its Project Pitch submission portal to provide users with a more secure and private experience.
+The National Science Foundation updated its [Project Pitch submission portal](https://nsfiip.force.com/sbir) to provide users with a more secure and private experience.
 Now, a user must create a user account to submit a Project Pitch.
 In addition, a user must use credentials to sign in to respond to any active Project Pitches and/or Program Director requests.
 This user guide is provided to assist new and existing users in creating and managing their accounts.

 ## 1 Account Creation